Yoquec/pacmanMLdr/report2.md

 `printLineData()` itself received no modifications more than a few checks so that in `NUMERIC` variables a `-1` appeared instead of a `None`, which if not changed, would make Weka incapable of reading the generated files.

 Unfortunately, we had to copy the whole `printLineData()` method over to the `KeyboardAgent` class, instead of making it a `@classmethod` for the `BasicAgentAA` to be accessed from outside the class.
 This could be possible because in order to record the tick number, we had to access the `self.countActions` attribute of the class, which would always be 0 because it wouldn't even be an instance.

+#### Generate two new files from the one you just have created.
+On each of them you should select a subset of different attributes.
+In relation to the last section, as we have to generate data with the purpose of predicting Pac-man's current movement, we changed where we placed our `printLineData()` method inside the `game.py` file.

+We noticed that we called the method before Pac-man's action was chosen for that particular turn.
+If we hadn't changed it, we will be scraping last tick's movement instead of the current tick's.

+That's why when filtering the two `.arff` files, we removed the variable `pacman_dir` and left the variable `pacman_action`, as it was the updated one.

+#TODO Mayo explica que has hecho.
+También explica porque hemos quitado la antigua posición del pacman y nos hemos quedado con la nueva

+### 2.2 Design and execution of the experiment
+#TODO decir como se llama el nombre del experiment.